baseVISION/baseVISION.SyntaroWiki/WimAsAService/WimAsAService_ReleaseNotes.md

 ## WimAsAService ReleaseNotes

+### 4.2.0.5 / 24.02.2025
+- Complete rework of the UI, it uses now Angular
+- Logon should now also support Password Manger Tools
+- Tenenat Settings now show you Renewal Date.
+- Added Support for the creation of GEN2 VM's when creating VHD's

 ### 4.1.13.0 / 09.10.2024

 -   We had problems with the Uninstall of Modern Apps under W11 24H2 when using the command get-appxpackage in a PowerShell step in the Tasksequence.
 This seams to be a MS Bug.
 As a workaround we now use the “Run Command Line” Type step to execute the PS1